-BLRPC Title VI activities will be reported to the BLRPC Commissioners annually at the June BLRPC Commission meeting and will be documented in meeting minutes.
-For the regional transportation program, the BLRPC will self-certify compliance with Title VI requirements on an annual basis at its June Commission meeting.
-For the Sheboygan MPO program, the BLRPC will self-certify compliance with Title VI requirements with adoption of each work program and transportation improvement program (TIP) or TIP amendment.
+BLRPC Title VI activities will be reported to the BLRPC Commissioners annually at the October BLRPC Executive Committee meeting, and will be documented in the meeting minutes.
+For the regional transportation program, the BLRPC will self-certify compliance with Title VI requirements with approval of the annual work program.
+For the Sheboygan MPO program, the BLRPC will self-certify compliance with Title VI requirements with approval of each work program and transportation improvement program (TIP) or TIP amendment.
 Meeting minutes and resolutions will be submitted to the Wisconsin Department of Transportation, and will be made available on the BLRPC website.
-A copy of the BLRPC Title VI Program will also be made available on the BLRPC website.